 - intentFeasibilityCheckReport, which indicates that the intent is feasible or infeasible.
 Intent feasibility check information is provided after MnS producer automatically performs feasibility check when receiving the intent creation and modification request from MnS consumer.

 - intentNegotiationReport, which represents the properties of intent negotiation information.
 Intent negotiation information is provided to MnS Consumer by the MnS producer during intent negotiation.

+- intentExplorationReport, which represents the properties of the intent exploration result.
+Intent exploration result is provided after MnS producer performs intent exploration pre-evaluation process as requested by MnS consumer.

-Each instance of IntentReport IOC can contain one or any combination of intentFulfilmentReport, intentConflictReport and intentFeasibilityCheckReport.
+Each instance of IntentReport IOC can contain one or any combination of intentFulfilmentReport, intentConflictReport, intentFeasibilityCheckReport, intentExplorationReport, and intentNegotiationReport.

-Different MnS consumers can use the "getMOIAttributes" operation to query different attributes of the IntentReport <<IOC>> to obtain corresponding intent report information (including intentFulfilmentReport, intentConflictReport and intentFeasibilityCheckReport).
+Different MnS consumers can use the "getMOIAttributes" operation to query different attributes of the IntentReport <<IOC>> to obtain corresponding intent report information (including intentFulfilmentReport, intentConflictReport, intentFeasibilityCheckReport, intentExplorationReport, and intentNegotiationReport).

 Different MnS consumers can subscribe attribute value change notifications for IntentReport <<IOC>> to obtain the notification for different intent report information.